mw55309/EG_MinION_2016/03_Basecall_Alignment.md

 [Nanocall](https://github.com/mateidavid/nanocall) was developed in Jared Simpson's lab, and performs basecalling using a hidden markov model (like the original R7 Metrichor).

-Deepnano is a python package built on the Theano framework, and uses a deep recurrent neural network (RNN) model to call bases.
+[Deepnano](https://bitbucket.org/vboza/deepnano) is a python package built on the Theano framework, and uses a deep recurrent neural network (RNN) model to call bases.
 ONT has also moved towards RNN basecalling and this is now the main method for calling R9 reads.

+### Local Basecalling in MinKNOW

+In August 2016, [local basecalling](https://nanoporetech.com/about-us/news/local-basecalling-now-available-enabling-minion-usage-field) was enabled in a new release of the MinKNOW software.
+This official ONT local basecaller only works on R9 1D rapid sequencing data.

 -here